joshcummingsdesign/mac-dev-env/README.md

 ### asdf-vm

 Included is [asdf-vm](https://asdf-vm.com/#/core-manage-plugins), which you can use to manage multiple runtime versions of Python, Ruby, etc.

-### nvm

-Included is [nvm](https://github.com/nvm-sh/nvm), which you can use to manage multiple runtime versions of Node.js.

 ### Visual Studio Code